 If such assets are considered to be impaired, the impairment to be recognized in the Statement of Profit and Loss is measured by the amount by which the carrying value of the assets exceeds the estimated recoverable amount of the asset.
 An impairment loss is reversed in the statement of profit and loss if there has been a change in the estimates used to determine the recoverable amount.
-The carrying amount of the asset is increased to its revised recoverable amount provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated neutropic amount that would have been determined (net of any accumulated neutropic amount that would have been determined (net of any accumulated neutropic amount that would have been determined (net of any accumulated neutropic amount that would have been determined (net of any accumulated neutropic neutro
+The carrying amount of the asset is increased to its revised recoverable amount provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amount transportation) had no impairment loss been recognized for the asset in prior years.